chh456/ines_cluster/README.md

 sudo ip route add 10.42.0.0/24 via 192.168.1.111
 # The route should be in route's output
 route
+# 10.42.0.0       sevastopol      255.255.255.0   UG    0      0        0 wlp3s0
 ```
 * You will notice a lot of modules were not started initially.
 With a functioning route into the cluster you can use the script `cluster_start` that will boot the remaining modules.
 ###### Dependencies cluster_start
   1. You need a working python interpreter with websocket client
-  2. Download `cluster_start` and `controll.py` from workstation into the same directory
+  2. Download `cluster_start` and `controll.py` from workstation directory into the same directory
   3. Install `fping`
   ```
   sudo apt-get install fping